Boys and Girls Club Program

 Art Transforms Lives

 Research shows that most children respond to music with joy.
-Building a String Orchestra demonstrates how playing an instrument helps to develop the area of the brain that handles cognitive tasks, which can result in improved academic skills, particularly in the areas of literacy and math.
+Building a String Orchestra & Self-Esteem demonstrates how playing an instrument helps to develop the area of the brain that handles cognitive tasks, which can result in improved academic skills, particularly in the areas of literacy and math.
 Studying and playing music also fosters self-discipline, teaches cooperativeness, sparks the imagination, and encourages children to express themselves in new and positive ways.
-All these skills, and the pure enjoyment that music brings, draws out feelings of pride, self-worth, and self-confidence.
+All of these skills, coupled with the pure enjoyment that music brings, engender feelings of pride, self-worth, and self-confidence.
 The families of the children in the program take joy in watching their children grow as young musicians and as productive citizens in the community.

 What We Provide